vishalmali06/devTinder-web/README.md

 - Logout feature
 - Get the feed and add the feed in the store
 - Build the user card in the feed
+- Edit Profile featurte
+- Show toast message on save of profile
+- See all my connections

 Body
     NavBar